Aiven-Open/cloud-storage-connectors-for-apache-kafka/s3-source-connector/README.md

 - `aws.s3.endpoint` - The endpoint configuration (service endpoint & signing region) to be used for requests.
 - `aws.s3.prefix` - The prefix that will be added to the file name in the bucket.
 Can be used for putting output files into a subdirectory.
 - `aws.s3.region` - Name of the region for the bucket used for storing the records.
 Defaults to `us-east-1`.
+- `aws.s3.fetch.buffer.size` - The Size of the buffer in processing S3 Object Keys to ensure slow to upload objects are not missed by Source Connector.
+Minimum value is 1.
 - `aws.sts.role.arn` - AWS role ARN, for cross-account access role instead of `aws.access.key.id` and `aws.secret.access.key`
 - `aws.sts.role.external.id` - AWS ExternalId for cross-account access role
 - `aws.sts.role.session.name` - AWS session name for cross-account access role